master-q/masterq-docs/presentations/20150903_ml_workshop/20150903_ml_workshop.md

 # Functional style programming

-* We use functional style programming with ATS on embedded system?
+* Functional style programming can be used with ATS on embedded system?
 * Yes.
+* But only use some of functional style technique in ATS without GC and malloc/free.
 * Let's see some examples.

 # Style 1.
 Envless function